Mundell is

 years, just as baseball's Bronx Bombers have won the World Series,

 a Columbia professor has been awarded a Nobel Prize.
-In October,
+In October, it

-it was announced that Robert A. Mundell, the C. Lowell Harriss
+was announced that Robert A. Mundell, the C. Lowell Harriss

-Professor of Economics, had won the 1999 Nobel Prize for Economics.
+Professor of Economics, had won the 1999 Nobel Prize for

-for international monetary theory and policy.
+provided the foundations for international monetary theory and

 In announcing